zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/Manual-resource-setup.md

 February 2020

-## Task 1: Create VM config script
+## Task 1: Create a VM config script

-In this task, you will create a script file that will be used as a custom extension for configuring your Linux virtual machine in Azure.
+In this task, you create a script file that serves as a custom extension for configuring your Linux virtual machine in Azure.
 This script contains commands to install all the required software and configure a desktop on the Linux VM.
 These commands could also be run from an SSH shell manually.

-1. Open a web browser, and navigate to <https://raw.githubusercontent.com/Microsoft/MCW-OSS-PaaS-and-DevOps/master/Hands-on%20lab/lab-files/LabVM/labvmconfig.sh>.
+1. Open a web browser and navigate to <https://raw.githubusercontent.com/Microsoft/MCW-OSS-PaaS-and-DevOps/master/Hands-on%20lab/lab-files/LabVM/labvmconfig.sh>.

 2. Copy the contents displayed in the browser into a text editor, such as Visual Studio Code or Notepad, and save the file as `labvmconfig.sh`.